RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/index.md

 The vector group defines the type of transformer and its high voltage and low voltage winding
 configuration:

-- `"Ii0"` or `"Ii6"` to model a single-phase transformer, in-phase or in opposition respectively;
+- `"Ii0"` or `"Ii6"`: a single-phase transformer, in-phase or in opposition respectively;
-- `"Iii0"` or `"Iii6"` to model a center-tapped transformer, in-phase or in opposition respectively;
+- `"Iii0"` or `"Iii6"`: a center-tapped transformer, in-phase or in opposition respectively;
-- `"Dd0"`, `"Dyn11"`, etc. to model a three-phase transformer with different winding configurations.
+- `"Dd0"`, `"Dyn11"`, etc.: a three-phase transformer with different winding configurations.
   For a full list of supported three-phase transformer configurations, please refer to the [three-phase transformer models](./Three_Phase_Transformer.md) page.